e4och/js-101/README.md

 - **Car** is an object, with properties inside it like **brand**, **model** etc.
 - Properties can hold values
-- We can also have a function inside an object, Just remember to use function brackets after the function name
+- We can also have a function inside an object, remember to use function brackets after the function name

 > 💡
 > **A function inside an object is called a method!**